harleypig/dotfiles/vm-setup/roles/gnome_settings/README.md

 ## Create Autostart Task

 The `create_autostart.yml` task file is used to create autostart entries for applications.
 This allows you to have applications, scripts, or commands automatically start when you log into your GNOME desktop environment.

 To use this task, you need to define the following variables:

 * `autostart_app_name`: The name of the application or script.
 * `autostart_app_type`: The type of the autostart entry, which can be 'Application', 'Link', or 'Directory'.
-* `autostart_app_exec`: The command or script to execute (required for 'Application' type).
-* `autostart_app_url`: The URL to open (required for 'Link' type).

 The `autostart_app_settings` dictionary allows you to specify additional settings for the autostart entry.
 Each key-value pair in this dictionary represents a setting in the `.desktop` file.
 It is important to note that these keys are case-sensitive.
 Make sure you're using the correct capitalization for these keys as defined in the Desktop Entry Specification.

-The role now includes checks to ensure that the `Exec` key for 'Application' type and the `URL` key for 'Link' type are defined and not empty.
+The includes checks to ensure that the `Exec` key for 'Application' type and the `URL` key for 'Link' type are defined and not empty.

 See the code for the tilix task for an example of how it would look.